jlipps/async-showcase/README.md

 });
 ```

-To many people, once you start filling these functions out with their own
+To some people, once you start filling these functions out with their own
 particular logic, it's very easy to lose track of where you are in the logical
 flow.